 The nearly $5 million Stump Pass 10-year “Beach and Inlet Management Plan” will reestablish the 1980 channel alignment.
 At that time the canal used to be at least 150 ft wide and on average nine ft deep.

 The new goal is to make the channel even 300 ft wide and 11 ft deep, which will allow a lot bigger boats to go through that waterway.
-At this point, they are pumping millions of cubic foot of sand out of the channel, and millions of Dollars into the project.
+At this point, they are pumping millions of cubic feet of sand out of the channel, and millions of dollars into the project.

 Probably every three years the channel needs to be dredged again to maintain the depth and to keep the boaters happy.
 Will it stop the beach erosion?
 We will find out pretty soon.
 When fighting Mother Nature, you are not always winning.
 Stay tuned.

 You may be interested in Waterfront Homes with easy access to the Gulf of Mexico.

 Check out our website with Saltwater Canalfront Homes in Englewood, Sarasota, Punta Gorda, and Port Charlotte.

 Questions?
 Contact us below and we’ll reply shortly.